Home Loan Options

 Personal Information To Have Ready

-- Property owned – including current residence, retirement funds, businesses owned, automobiles and a value estimate of remaining personal property
+• Property owned – including current residence, businesses owned, vehicles and a value estimate of remaining personal property

 Documents We Will Need

-- Most current pay stub and W-2 for the last year
+• Most current pay stub and W-2 for the past 1-2 years or W2 Forms

-- Purchase contract and copy of the canceled binder check if the earnest money deposit is over $1,000
+• Purchase contract and copy of the canceled check from deposit

-- If retired, an annuity statement or awards letter
+• If retired, a pension statement or awards letter

 *Annual Annual Percentage Rate (APR) is variable and subject to change without notice.
 Lowest rates include all applicable discounts.
 Online application discount does not apply.